TreesUnknown/SXSW-2014/Daily-Notes/09Mar14_Sunday.md

 "Eat your haters for breakfast like waffles"

-"Sucking is the first step of being sort of good at something"
+"Sucking is the first step to being sort of good at something"

 Interview with Chrys Bader of [Secret](https://www.secret.ly):